 However, Xiaomi really needs to polish things just that touch more to make it a truly great camera.
 The loading time isn't as instant as on other flagships, while scrolling between modes - Short Video, Video, Photo, Portrait, Square, Panorama, Manual - should free-wheel through the slider to be extra quick.
 The HDR (high dynamic range) and AI (artificial intelligence) modes can also over-work things: the HDR sky in a shot at LVCC in Las Vegas, for example, looks outside the realms of reality.

 Last up there's that key camera: the front-facing one, hidden behind the slider mechanism.
 Sadly it's bad news: it's not a very good snapper, with selfies lacking in quality.
 It's a bit of a surprise, really, but the limited detail in all shots that we and our colleagues have taken just don't hit the mark.
 Shame.

 All said, there's no doubt that the Mi Mix 3 continues the run of adventurous and experimental phones to come out of China.
 This phone is different; it's interesting, powerful and offers a distinctive, nearly bezel-free design with great screen quality.
-The price is half that of many flagships, too, which certainly appeals - although it's still hard to recommend above and beyond some more conventional rivals, like the Huawei Mate 20 Pro.
+The price is half that of many flagships, too, which certainly appeals - although it's still hard to recommend above and beyond some more conventional rivals, including Xiaomi's own Mi 9.

 No, there's no slider here.
 But more advanced cameras, an easier-to-handle design, in-screen fingerprint scanner and better battery life make this a top drawer phone.